-AMI/USA is excited to announce grant opportunities for the AMI/USA membership through Sanford Jones Fund for the Arts.
-This fund provides AMI/USA members with the opportunity to expand on arts related activities in their Montessori environments for the 2022-23 school year.
+The Sanford Jones Fund for the Arts provides AMI/USA members with the opportunity to expand on arts related activities in their Montessori environments.
 Grant awards may be used to purchase art materials, art history materials, musical instruments, songbooks, costumes and set decorations.
 Grants may also be used to attend professional development workshops.
-Requests for amounts from $100 to $250 will be considered.
+Requests for amounts from $100 to $400 will be considered.
 Funding for these grants is made possible by the generous support of AMI/USA members and friends.

-*Logo created by multimedia artist Amiri Farris, along with other illustrations, for one of Sanford’s songbooks for children.
+The logo for this fund was created by Amiri Farris, a multimedia artist, along with other illustrations for one of Sanford’s songbooks for children.
 It encompasses Sanford’s philosophy about life – nature, peace and music!

 - History of the Fund